 There is no way to know who will develop APD.
-However, it is known that people who have the disorder were very shy as children.
-But not every child who is shy goes on to develop the disorder.
-And not every adult who is shy has the disorder.
+People who have the disorder are typically very shy as children.
+However, not every child who is shy goes on to develop the disorder.
+Likewise, not every adult who is shy has the disorder.

-If you have APD, you were probably shy as a child.
-Most likely, your shyness grew as you got older to the point that you began to avoid other people and situations.
+If you have APD, your shyness most likely grew as you got older.
+It may have gotten to the point that you began avoiding other people and certain situations.

-- You avoid work activities that involve contact with others out of fear of criticism, disapproval, or rejection.
+- You avoid work activities that involve contact with others.
+This is due to fear of criticism, disapproval, or rejection.

-- You are unwilling to get involved with other people unless you are sure they like you.
+- You’re unwilling to get involved with other people unless you’re sure they like you.

-- You hold back in relationships because you are afraid you will be ridiculed or humiliated.
+- You hold back in relationships because you’re afraid you’ll be ridiculed or humiliated.

 - The fear of being criticized or rejected in social situations dominates your thoughts.

-- You hold back in social situations—or avoid them altogether—because you feel inadequate.
+- You hold back or completely avoid social situations because you feel inadequate.

-- You think you are inferior to others, unappealing to others, and socially inept.
+- You think you’re inferior to others, unappealing, and inept.

-- You are unlikely to participate in new activities or take personal risks because you are afraid of embarrassment.
+- You’re unlikely to take part in new activities or take personal risks because you're afraid of embarrassment.

-Psychodynamic therapy is a form of talk therapy that helps you become self-aware about your unconscious thoughts and how your past experiences are influencing your current behavior.
+Psychodynamic therapy is a form of talk therapy.
+It helps you become aware of your unconscious thoughts.
+It can help you understand how past experiences influence your current behavior.
 This allows you to examine and resolve past emotional pains and conflicts.
 Then you can move forward with a healthier outlook regarding yourself and how others see you.
-Psychodynamic psychotherapy produces lasting results, and the benefits of the therapy continue even after treatment.
+Psychodynamic psychotherapy produces lasting results with benefits that continue after treatment.

 Cognitive Behavioral Therapy

-Treatment does not change your personality.
-You will most likely always have shyness and difficulty with social and work interactions.
-However, treatment can improve your symptoms and help you develop the ability to relate to other people.
+Treatment doesn’t change your personality.
+You’ll most likely always be shy and have some difficulty with social and work interactions.
+But treatment can improve your symptoms and help you develop the ability to relate to others.